warestack/cc/Class-2/lab2-part1.md

 }
 ```

-✅ Tutorial complete.
-Continue to the next part.
+✅ Tutorial is completed.
+Continue to the [next part](lab2-part2.md).